 The iron, wire, and concrete-constructed sculptures were designed by Emmet Sullivan and were originally gray in color.
 In the 1950s they were repainted bright green with white details and not much, besides a little wear and tear from children climbing them, has changed since.

 Five dinosaurs climb the hill at the South Dakota dinosaur park: a Triceratops, a Stegosaurus, an Apatosaurus (Brontosaurus), a Tyrannosaurus Rex, and an Anatotitan.

 Two others were added later near the gift shop: a Protoceratops and a Dimetrodon.

 The Brontosaurus is the largest of the creatures found at the Rapid City SD dinosaur park: at 80-feet long and 28-feet high and stands high above the rest.
 In fact, it can be seen from anywhere in the town!

-The park was crafted to capitalize on the tourists coming in to see nearby Mount Rushmore, but it is definitely a must-see for any Silly American adventurers out there who want to see some kitschy fun!
+The tourist attraction was crafted to capitalize on the tourists coming in to see nearby Mount Rushmore, but it is definitely a must-see for any Silly American adventurers out there who want to see some kitschy fun!
 Kids and adults alike have loved Rapid City Dinosaur Park since the 1930s…and these dinos aren’t going extinct anytime soon!

 Rapid City Dinosaur Park